bplabz23/school_projects/OS/README.md

 ## synch.c

 Synch.c is a file that comes with OS/161, an educational operating system developed by Harvard University to teach fundamental OS concepts.
 However, it is also only a template.
-Using my knowledge of synchronization primitives and provided skeletone code, I had to write all functions associated with mutex locks and condition variables (CVs).
+Using my knowledge of synchronization primitives and provided skeleton code, I had to write all functions associated with mutex locks and condition variables (CVs).
 This file is actually a part of the OS kernel and is what allows OS/161 to support concurrency.
 With synchronization primitives, OS/161 can now safely handle multiple processes running concurrently.<br/><br/>

 ## catsem.c